alphagov/transformation-dashboard/_posts/2000-01-12-apply-carers-allowance.markdown

 successes: |
-  - Many new releases since the service launch, each adding new features
   - More than 14,000 claim requests made in the first 7 weeks
   - 50% increase in online claim requests since launch
   - 30% of claims made using mobile devices
   - In the first week of January 2014 60% of claims were made online
+  - Welsh language version of the service released

 challenges: |
   - Change business processes to accommodate running service teams

 next-steps: |
-  - Release Welsh language version of the service
   - Work continues to make it easier for carers to report changes in circumstances
   - Build the digital capability to run the service within the department
   - Integrate the service with more of the department’s systems to improve efficiency